J-Boelen/Thesis/README.md

 # Thesis
-The code used to conduct the analyses for my master thesis
+The code used to conduct the analyses for my master thesis.